TYPO3/Fluid/Documentation/Usage/Components.rst

     }

 ..  tip::
-    In the context of TYPO3, it is recommend to put components into `Resources/Private/Components/` in a central extension and to provide that path in your :php:`ComponentCollection` (see code example) via
+    In the context of TYPO3, it is recommend to place your :php:`ComponentCollection` into `EXT:my_sitepackage/Classes/Components/ComponentCollection.php`.
+Components are usually
+    created in `Resources/Private/Components/` in your sitepackage extension.
+The path can be specified in your :php:`ComponentCollection` (see code example above) via

     ..  code-block:: php
+        :caption: EXT:my_sitepackage/Classes/Components/ComponentCollection.php

         use TYPO3\CMS\Core\Utility\ExtensionManagementUtility;

+        $templatePaths->setTemplateRootPaths([
-        ExtensionManagementUtility::extPath('my_sitepackage', 'Resources/Private/Components');
+            ExtensionManagementUtility::extPath('my_sitepackage', 'Resources/Private/Components'),
+        ]);

 .. _components-definition: